-- ➤ Identify ongoing sources (point and nonpoint) of sediment contamination. - Remediate or eliminate sources and track changes in pollutant loadings to ensure that all known sources have been controlled. - Document plans/efforts in place to ensure that sediments will not be re-contaminated by sources from within the AOC (i.e. point sources eliminated, landfills remediated, pollution prevention efforts utilized, contingency plans to contain spills are in place, etc.). - Compare the concentrations of contaminants in sediments to available guidance levels (See Appendix D). - Document improvements to other beneficial uses that are impaired by the presence of contaminated sediments in the dredged area. - ➤ Track improvements in the results of U.S. Army Corps of Engineers' tiered testing studies of sediments in federal navigation channel projects (Per Great Lakes Dredged Material Testing and Evaluation Manual, 1998.) - Sediments meet Ohio EPA guidelines for beneficial upland reuse (See Appendix Table D-3). - Sediments meet Ohio EPA guidelines for open water disposal. - ✓ There are no restrictions on dredging or disposal activities due to contaminants in sediment.
+- ➤ Identify ongoing sources (point and nonpoint) of sediment contamination. - Remediate or eliminate sources and track changes in pollutant loadings to ensure that all known sources have been controlled. - Compare the concentrations of contaminants in sediments to available sediment quality guideline levels - ➤ Document improvements to other beneficial uses that are impaired by the presence of contaminated sediments in the dredged area. - > Sediments are suitable for upland reuse. - Sediments meet Ohio EPA guidelines for open water disposal. - ✓ There are no restrictions on dredging or disposal activities due to contaminants in sediment.